andreasmhallberg/readingnotes/Hjärpe, 2013. Zetterstéens koranöversättning ur ett idéhistorkiskt perspektiv.md

 - First complete translation 1834 of the Quran by Fredrik Crusenstolpe, officer and diplomat, since academics wrote primarily in Latin.
 10

-- Tanslation of Carl Johannes Tornberg on awkwar, Latin influenced Swedish.
+- Translation of Carl Johannes Tornberg on awkwar, Latin influenced Swedish.
 11

 - Context of Zetterstéen's translation: view promoted by Nathan Söderblom that study of history of religion was to focus on early religion and its founders to find the essence of the religion.
 13